port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 </TabItem>
 <TabItem value="Dataset">

-The `dataset` property is used to filter the displayed options in an "entity" input.
+The `dataset` property is used to filter the displayed options in an [entity](/create-self-service-experiences/setup-ui-for-action/user-inputs/entity) input.
 It is comprised of two properties:

 - `Combinator` - the logical operation to apply between the rules of the dataset.
 [Read more](/search-and-query/#combinator).
 - `Rules` - an array of [rules](/search-and-query/#rules), only entities that pass them will be displayed in the form.